Get Access to Autodesk Maya Indie Software with Affordable Prices

 Maya Indie has all of the same features and capabilities as the full version, including the integrated Arnold renderer.

-If the contracting company has contracted you to deliver a specific digital product (such as a model or rendered frame) that is valued less than USD* $100,000, you may use Maya Indie.
+If the contracting company has contracted you to deliver a specific digital product (such as a model or rendered frame) that is valued less than $100,000 USD*, you may use Maya Indie.

 However, if that company has hired you for your time to work on a project, a full commercial license would have to be purchased for the duration that you are working on the project.